BojanJurca/Neural-Network-from-Scratch-for-Arduino-A-Clap-Recognition-System/README.md

 $$

-When the Sigmoid activation function is used, input values are squashed into the range between 0 and 1.
+When the Sigmoid (or Tanh) activation function is used, input values are squashed into the range between 0 and 1 (or -1 and 1).
 This nonlinearity can lead to vanishing gradients, making it difficult for backpropagation to effectively update the network's weights.
 Xavier initialization addresses this issue by keeping the variance of activations and gradients stable across layers, improving signal flow during training.

 In contrast, the ReLU activation function zeroes out all negative inputs, effectively “killing” half of the signal.
 To compensate for this drop in signal strength, He initialization uses a larger variance than Xavier.
 This helps maintain the flow of information through the network and ensures more stable training with ReLU-activated layers.